 To be clear, affordable glide baits are still expensive, but with the increase in demand for cheaper options, there are now several excellent glide baits that can be had for under $100.
 And since many anglers will find it hard to justify buying a $250 bait (myself included), I started researching more reasonably priced glide baits.
 First, I reached out to several manufacturers and asked them to send their best glide baits for under $100.
 Then I ordered a few more baits that I thought could catch fish.
 Finally, I took them out on the water to see if these cheaper options could entice giant bucketmouths just as well as the premium baits.
 The short answer: They sure can.
-Here are the seven best glide baits you can buy for under $100.
+Here are the eight best glide baits you can buy for under $100.

 Best Value: SPRO KGB Chad Shad 180